crate/cratedb-guide/docs/integrate/llamaindex/usage-azure.md

 Before we use OpenAI models to generate responses for queries, we need to deploy two models in Azure: for the text generation task and for embeddings.
 There are several pre-trained models available in Azure OpenAI Studio we can choose from, as well as the capability to customize AI models, fine-tuned with custom data and hyperparameters.

-To deploy the models required for this tutorial, follow these steps:
+To deploy the models required for this usage guide, follow these steps:

 1. In Azure OpenAI resource choose Model Deployments and then Manage Deployments as illustrated below.